 Help- I Have a Nerve Entrapment!

-While musicians may not know exactly know how nerve compression works, we know the physical sensations or have heard of them- numbness and tingling in the fingers, an inability to hold things or grip them, and sometimes tendonitis as well!
+While musicians may not know exactly know how nerve compression works, we may know the physical sensations or have heard of them- numbness and tingling in the fingers, an inability to hold things or grip them, and sometimes tendonitis as well!
 Nerve entrapment is when a nerve becomes compressed by surrounding tissues or irritated from sustained holding positions, misuse, overuse, etc. For musicians, there are three nerves of the upper arm which are often affected: the radial nerve, the ulnar nerve, and medial nerve.
-These nerves originate from the cervical spine and T1 (aka. they start in the neck), move through the brachial plexus, and can be affected by movement patterns, lack of blood flow, tendonitis, etc. along the way to the hand.
+These nerves originate from the cervical spine and top of the thoracic spine (aka. they start in the neck and upper back), move through the brachial plexus, and can be affected by movement patterns, lack of blood flow, tendonitis, etc. along the way to the hand.

 The two most common areas of nerve entrapment affect the ulnar nerve via the elbow and median nerve via the wrist.
 Carpal tunnel syndrome refers to the area in the wrist where nerves and flexor tendons pass through to the hand.
 Tendonitis and inflammation in these flexors can press on the nerve, which might be caused by overuse, misalignment in technique, or repetitive trauma.
 This could be because of how a student holds his or her instrument or bow, how he or she plays at the piano, or even types at the computer.
 For string players, extreme wrist extension (elevated wrist when holding bow with fingers below) can also accelerate these issues.